idmimida/Portfolio/README.md

 # Portfolio

-A personal web practice project.
+A personal project for web-developing practice.